 Myth number 4: All forest fires are harmful, they must be immediately extinguished.

-For thousands of years, wildfires have played a key role in Earth’s ecosystems, and life on the planet has developed side by side with them and depending on them.
-Some beetles breed only in the heat of fires, cones of the so-called fire pine emit seeds in the air only in fire, new plants appear on the spaces cleared by fire - and so on.
+For millennia, wildfires have played a key role in Earth's ecosystems, and life on the planet has evolved alongside and dependent on them.
+Some beetles reproduce only in the heat of fires, the cones of the so-called fire pine throw seeds into the air only in the fire, new plants appear in the areas cleaned by fire - and so on.

 In fact, what people are trying to do with deforestation or other forest management methods is naturally achieved as a result of forest fires.

 The fire periodically consumes small branches and trees, destroying parts of the forest that would otherwise be excellent fuel for a large fire.
 Through our stubborn fight against wildfires over the past century, we have thwarted this “self-cleaning”: today, less than one percent of fires in the United States are entitled to burn unhindered.

 Perhaps this strategy is good when the number of fires is small.
 But in the present conditions, the financial costs of extinguishing fires are paying less and less.

 Myth number 5: It is possible to get rid of all fires (or control them)